maugares/jokes-assignment/README.md

 Your assignment is to build a simple web application.

-- The main page should display a programming joke with an a set up.
+- The main page should display a programming joke with a set up.
 - After a few seconds it will display the punchline of the joke
 - When the user refreshes the a page a different programming joke is displayed.